Increasing Green Building Performance with High Technology

 With a growing number of available technologies and studies in progress to continue further innovation, high technology buildings will grow to larger percentage share of buildings, and in particular the green building field.
 These buildings can achieve an excellent level of efficiency, making the technology investments worth more and more.

 Image: Swiss Tech Convention Center

 I am an Architect and Urban Planner graduated in Brazil and working with architecture since 2013.
-Nowadays I live in Boston area and I completed the Zero Energy Building in Harvard Extension School a few months ago.
+Nowadays I am living in Boston area.
+I have Zero Energy Building course completed in Harvard Extension School and this year could get my LEED GA credential.
 My interest in Sustainability and Green Buildings is growing up every day and becoming my focus, therefore my aspiration is to gain more experience and help people with my expertise.

 - ( 0 ) Ratings